 - Change in bowel habits, such as constipation or diarrhea

 - Bleeding from the rectum

 A number of conditions can cause proctitis.
-Sexually transmitted infections are the most common:
+Sexually transmitted diseases (STDs) are the most common:

-- Inflammatory bowel disease (IBD) -- People with Crohn's disease or ulcerative colitis may be more likely to get proctitis.
+- Inflammatory bowel disease (IBD).
+People with Crohn disease or ulcerative colitis may be more likely to get proctitis.
 Both diseases involve inflammation of the digestive tract.

-- Other causes -- include radiation therapy (such as for rectal, uterine, cervical, or prostate cancer), injury to the rectum, or taking antibiotics for another infection.
+- Other causes.
+Radiation therapy (such as for rectal, uterine, cervical, or prostate cancer), injury to the rectum, or taking antibiotics for another infection.